forsbergapp/app_portfolio/README.md

 All apps use pure Javascript (ES6+), Typescript, Vue, React, HTML and CSS without any build steps All apps use Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt.
-All apps use pure div elements in HTML without any semantic HTML and without any specific user agent CSS.
+All apps use pure div elements in HTML, pure CSS without any specific user agent CSS and pure HTML without any Javascript and Css links.
 All apps use mostly logographic UI compared to traditional phonemic UI

 Apps and server use encrypted REST API and app resource transport including fonts without the need of HTTPS.